Give us a missed call on

 +91 626 955 5606

 ITC full form in GST stands for Input Tax Credit and is a salient feature of GST in India.
-It allows GST registered businesses to successfully reduce their tax liabilities by claiming credit on taxes paid during the purchase of raw materials or any other to be used in future processes.
-ITC in GST enhances business efficiency, reduces the cascading burden of taxes, and also enables business to increase cash flow and profitability (i.e., by deducting taxes on input costs).
-There are some relevant ITC claim rules and business eligibility criteria that must be followed to ensure that a business is able to benefit from this GST feature.
+It allows GST-registered businesses to reduce their output GST liability by claiming credit on taxes paid on eligible goods and services used in the course or furtherance of business.
+ITC in GST enhances business efficiency, reduces the cascading burden of taxes, and also enables businesses to increase cash flow and profitability by offsetting eligible input taxes against output GST liability, subject to applicable conditions and restrictions.
+There are some relevant ITC claim rules and business eligibility criteria that must be followed to ensure that a business is able to benefit from this GST feature, including compliance with invoice reporting, supplier tax payment requirements, and GST return filing provisions.

 Grow Your Business